thecodersguilduk/cpd_record/README.md

 You could also add some styles with CSS.

-You could add this table to your blog or [publish on GitHub pages](https://thecodersguilduk.github.io/cpd_record)
+Add this table to your blog or [publish on GitHub pages](https://thecodersguilduk.github.io/cpd_record)